 About me

 One part of my dissertation studies the effectiveness of the Automatic Exchange of Information (AEoI) using Norwegian tax-registry data.
 Although AEoI aims to improve compliance through transparency, its impact depends on two main factors: (i) the compliance costs borne by involved actors, which may constrain enforcement capacity; and (ii) altered incentives that can affect wealth allocation.
-I quantify these channels by measuring compliance costs and analysing how behavioral responses influences wealth allocation in the economy.
+I quantify these channels by measuring compliance costs and analysing how behavioral responses influence wealth allocation in the economy.

 Education